LorentMaxime/TheLearningResources-App/README.md

 ## What is the purpose of it ?
 In fact, this a dummy simple Vue3 app I made to train myself on Vue3 specifics options. <br>
 I wanted an app with two tabs, a form to add new resources, a button to delete a resource, a header.
 No DB, just cached in browser memory.<br>
-My goal:  to put into practice some of Vue options :
+My goal:  to put into practice some of Vue options : <br>
-<br>- the "Provide / Inject" option
+- the "Provide / Inject" option<br>
-<br>- the use of pattern and approach of reusable component with "slot"
+- the use of pattern and approach of reusable component with "slot" <br>
-<br>- of course what Vue is all about: breaking code into components!
+- of course what Vue is all about: breaking code into components!<br>
 The way I made the app sticks to this goal.